Ladies and gentlemen, Bo Snerdley is my boss today.

 And I can't recall any.

-Although, I didn't have a chance to mention this last week when I said the post office is going to lay off 40,000 people.
+Though, I didn't have a chance to mention this last week when I said the post office is going to lay off 40,000 people.

-The post office is gonna lay off 40,000.
+The post office is going to lay off 40,000.

-For a host of reasons out there.
+Folks, that's not good for a host of reasons out there.

-Now, who, up until August was running Citigroup?
+Now, who up until August was running Citigroup?

-Guy by the name of Robert Rubin.
+Guy by the name of Robert Rubin, the smartest economic secretary of the treasury we ever had.

-Robert Rubin gave us the booming economy of the 90s uh when Clinton was off with Monica Lewinsky, otherwise it was Clinton's economy.
+Robert Rubin gave us the booming economy of the 90s when Clinton was off with Monica Lewinsky.

-So they hire Bob Rubin to go in there, Citigroup's in big trouble, and guess who is a prominent member of the Obama economic advisory team?
+And guess who is a prominent member of the Obama economic advisory team?

 Robert Rubin.

-It's a collection of old Clinton.
+It's a collection of old Clintonoids.

-Back to audio soundbite number two, Michelle Norris, National Public Radio on the Chris Matthews Show on Sunday.
+Back to audio soundbite number two, Michelle Norris, National Public Radio, on the Chris Matthews show on Sunday.

 And they know that that sets the tone for the rest of the administration.